Sony Camera Memory Cards: The Ultimate Guide

 • Format in-camera: If a new card works, your original card might be corrupted.
 Back up any data (if possible) and format the card in the camera.

 • Formatting for Optimal Performance: Always format a new memory card in the camera you intend to use it with.
-This ensures the card is correctly initialized for that specific camera’s file system and performance.
-Remember, formatting erases all data permanently, so back up first!
+This ensures the card is correctly initialized for that specific camera’s file system and performance. formatting erases all data permanently, so back up first!

 • Data Recovery Tips: If a card becomes unreadable, specialized data recovery software can sometimes retrieve lost files, but success is not guaranteed.
 Prevention through regular backups is always the best strategy.